Spaniards stomp their heels at bailed-out bankers

 The short film (link.reuters.com/pex88s) shows three Andalusian housewives debating derivative trades and monetary mass.

-“What we need is quantitative easing to mitigate the recession,” one of the women’s neighbors adds to the debate from her rooftop terrace as she adjusts her apron.
+“What we need is quantitative easing to mitigate the recession,” one of the women’s neighbours adds to the debate from her rooftop terrace as she adjusts her apron.